-If you have somehow broken the anchors and they cannot lock the mats, you’ll need to replace them.
-You’ll need new clips which can be purchased from Amazon below, and a screwdriver and clip-prying tool.
+If you have broken anchors that can no longer lock the mats in place, you’ll need to replace them.
+To do so, you’ll need new clips, which can be purchased on Amazon, as well as a screwdriver and a clip-prying tool.

 All types of anchors can be removed by inserting the clip-prying tool underneath and pulling it out.
-They are installed in the OEM carpet and can be removed quickly.
-The twist lock clips will be taken out with the screwdriver.
-Insert it underneath and circulate it through the post so it becomes loose.
-Then remove the clip.
+They are typically installed in the OEM carpet and can be removed quickly.
+For twist lock clips, use the screwdriver to insert it underneath and rotate it around the post until it becomes loose, then remove the clip.

 Dorman Floor Mat Hook Retainers